 If the property is valued at one million dollars or more, it is considered a class X felony, punishable by about to 30 years in jail.
 In addition, you could be facing federal embezzlement charges under US Code Section 18 U.S.C. § 641 if the theft involved public money or property belonging to the government.

-If you or someone you care about is facing embezzlement charges, contact Sabuco, Beck, Hansen, Massino & Pollack, P.C. today.
+If you or someone you care about is facing embezzlement charges, contact Sabuco Beck, P.C. today.
 Our experienced Will County criminal defense attorneys understand the serious impacts these charges can have on your reputation, finances, and personal freedoms, both now and in the future, and can assist in strategizing the best course of defense in your particular case.